alexurquhart/hugo-geo/README.md

 # hugo-geo
-Theme I use for my personal website.
+A responsive blog theme I've developed for use on my personal website.
 Suitable for desktop and mobile.
-Designed for `tutorial` and `post` types.
+Designed for `tutorial` and `post` sections.

 ![screenshot](https://raw.githubusercontent.com/alexurquhart/hugo-geo/master/images/tn.png)